TariqAHassan/EasyMoney/README.md

-NewMoney
+EasyMoney
 ========

 **Overview**

-NewMoney is a set of tools for:
+EasyMoney is a set of tools for:
 - computing inflation
 - adjusting a given currency for inflation
 - converting one currency into another based on averaged, historical data.
 - 'normalizing' a currency.<sup>1</sup>

-*A small, but convenient feature of this tool is that one need not know a country's currency code*

 *Data*
 Finance data is obtained from the World Bank Group's